 History

-The wreck was found in 1975 in Brabantse Vaarwater by amateur archaeologists.
+In 1975, a wreck was found by sports divers in a waterway in the Oosterschelde river in the Netherlands called the Brabantsche Vaarwater by sports divers.
 The wreck was described in an article that also includes a few pictures of the cargo of the wreck.
 The cargo of the ship at that time was almost intact.
-Clearly visible was the way the cargo was stacked and packed for the voyage with hay and pieces of wood to keep the cargo in place.
+Clearly visible was the way the cargo was stacked and packed for the voyage with hay and pieces of wood between it to keep the cargo in place.

-The fact that the cargo was so intact was extra special due to the fact that de rest of the ship was badly damaged. the cargo of the ship existed mainly of tiles/floor and wall tiles (also known as Dutch tiles) here is the only known photograph of the cargo still intact.
+The fact that the cargo was so intact was extra special due to the fact that de rest of the ship was badly damaged. the cargo of the ship existed mainly of floor and wall tiles, but also eartheware, bottles of wine and more.
+The sports divers mentioned the discovery of two wooden chests with iron fittings and one of these contained a bag with spices: cloves and nutmeg.
+They did not attach any value to this find so they threw it away.

 Description